๐Ÿ‡ฌ๐Ÿ‡ง๐Ÿ‡ง๐Ÿ‡ท

 No response

-Blood money enters the footvolley community
+Alleged military-linked money enters the footvolley community

-Blood money directly connected to the apartheid state of Israel and linked to the IDF is offered to various footvolley players globally — many accept, even though they know where it comes from.
+Money alleged to be connected to Israel and linked to the IDF is offered to various footvolley players globally โ€” many accept, despite the documented concerns about where it comes from.

-March 2026 — TAFC Israel is announced
+March 2026 โ€” TAFC Israel is announced

-A footvolley tournament (TAFC World Cup Red Sea) is planned in Eilat, Israel — originally for March 19–21, 2026, then rescheduled to May 6–9, 2026 — later cancelled and postponed due to the US-Israel vs. Iran conflict.
-Many professional and non-professional international footvolley players sign up without hesitation, accepting the money offered, showing no moral objection, and by participating openly endorsing the ethno-supremacist apartheid state of Israel which has its so-called "most moral army in the world" committing an active genocide in front of the eyes of the world.
+A footvolley tournament (TAFC World Cup Red Sea) is planned in Eilat, Israel โ€” originally for March 19โ€“21, 2026, then rescheduled to May 6โ€“9, 2026 โ€” later cancelled and postponed due to the US-Israel vs. Iran conflict.
+Many professional and non-professional international footvolley players sign up without hesitation, accepting the money offered, showing no moral objection, and by participating, they risk giving public legitimacy to the State of Israel, widely accused of apartheid by major human-rights organizations, while its so-called "most moral army in the world" is widely accused of committing genocide and grave crimes in Gaza in front of the eyes of the world.

 TAFC Israel players